 Neither doctors nor veterinarians are sure what causes skin tags in humans or animals, but there are some prevalent theories.
 For instance, friction may be a culprit, which explains why many skin tags are found in areas of the body where there are folds or creases.
 As they can be found anywhere, this certainly does not explain every case.

 Pressure points are common areas as well, which points to past trauma as another cause.
-These areas vary in humans, but in dogs, this can be where the skin meets the ground when your pup is lying down.
+These areas vary in humans, but in dogs, this can be where the skin meets the ground when your pup is lying down on the floor or in their dog bed.

 Is it a Skin Tag or Something Else?